-JMA 7 catches are primarily taken by targeted midwater trawl.
+JMA 7 catches are primarily taken by midwater trawl.
 A number of bycatch issues exist with blue mackerel, an important component of this fishery, and the non-availability of ACE for kingfish, blue mackerel, and snapper potentially influences targeting in some sub-areas.
-Interactions with other species are currently being characterised.
+Incidental captures of protected species have been recorded for New Zealand fur seals and cetaceans.
+Trawls on or near the seabed interact with benthic habitats.